See all news

-New Hampshire Humanities extends its deep gratitude to the following board members who finished their terms on our Board of Directors last month: Bob Odell, J. Burton Kirkwood, James E. Morris, Sen. David Watters, and Susan DeBevoise Wright.
-We are pleased welcome three new board members we hope you’ll meet in the coming year:
+New Hampshire Humanities extends its deep gratitude to the following board members who finished their terms on our Board of Directors last month: Steve Barba, Kathy Gillett, Inez McDermott, and Dan Will.
+We’re pleased to welcome five new board members from all corners of the state and hope you’ll have the opportunity to meet them in the coming year.